SimonMariani/OOD-detection/README.md

 \* These datasets do not need to be downloaded and will be downloaded automatically if not present in the data folder already

+## Running the code
+The file experiment.yaml contains the information about the config files directory and the config files to run.
+All the config files for our experiments are also present and can be altered if needed.
+Note that it differs per method and setup which parameters are necessary to include in the config file.
+This file also contains the paths to the following directories:

+- Data directory -> the directory where the datasets are stored
+- Run directory -> the directory to which the indivicual runs are stored
+- Results directory - > the directory to which the runs are stored, this directory is paralel to the run directory and is therefore overwritten after every experiment with the same name.

+The files train.py, inference.py and evaluation.py can be ran indiviudally or all at once by running the run.sh file.
+All the information is extraced from the experiment.yaml file These are the only runnable files, other files might be necessary for more specific setup changes and/or adding new datasets.

 ## Results

+The following table shows some of the OOD detection results also present in our paper.
+Other images that we used are present in the 'images' folder.

 ![alt text](https://github.com/SimonMariani/OOD-detection/blob/main/images/table.png?raw=true)